 - All Appropriate Inquiries Fact Sheet, April 2003 (PDF) (2 pp, 54K)

-The specific reporting requirements for all appropriate inquiries are provided in 40 CFR §312.21 (Results of Inquiry by an Environmental Professional) and §312.31 of the final rule and in §12 of ASTM E1527-05.
+The specific reporting requirements for all appropriate inquiries are provided in 40 CFR §312.21 (Results of Inquiry by an Environmental Professional) and §312.31 of the final rule and in §12 of ASTM E1527-05 and ASTM E1527-13.
 This fact sheet summarizes the required reporting requirements and provides a checklist to assist Brownfields Grantees in assuring compliance with the provisions of the AAI final rule.